A Bayesian Framework for Multivariate Differential Analysis: Proofs

 The above expression corresponds to the PDF of a multivariate $t$-distribution $\mathcal{T}_{\nu}\left(\mub_{\sampleN}, \hat{\Sigmab} \right)$, with: \begin{itemize} \item $\nu = \nu_{\sampleN} - \peptP + 1$, \item $\hat{\Sigmab} = \dfrac{\Sigmab_{\sampleN}}{ \lambda_{\sampleN} (\nu_{\sampleN} - \peptP + 1) }$. \end{itemize}

 Therefore, we demonstrated that for each group and imputed dataset, the complete-data posterior distribution over $\mub_{\groupk}$ is a multivariate $t$-distribution.
-Thus, following Rubin's rules for multiple imputation (see \citep{littleStatisticalAnalysisMissing2019}, we can propose an approximation to the true posterior distribution (that is only conditioned over observed values):
+Thus, following Rubin's rules for multiple imputation \citep{littleStatisticalAnalysisMissing2019} for a small number of imputation draws $\drawD$, we can propose an approximation to the true posterior distribution (that is only conditioned over observed values):

 Leading to the desired results when evaluating the previously derived posterior distribution on each multiple-imputed dataset. \end{proof}